-Annually, designers and manufactures in over 30 nations have been honored for their singular achievements in producing hallmarks of contemporary design.
-For over 60 years, everything and anything produced in and for the environment from a paperclip to a Boeing 787 Dreamliner or NASA Space Ship have been honored.
-The GOOD DESIGN
+Every year, designers and manufactures in about 50 nations are honored for their singular achievements in producing hallmarks of contemporary design.
+For 71 years, everything and anything produced in and for the environment from a paperclip to a Boeing 787 Dreamliner or NASA Space Ship have been honored.

 In this year's edition, selected products and graphics for GOOD DESIGN